jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    Maximum number of connection attempts |TS| can make while an origin is marked dead per request.
 Typically this value is smaller than
    `proxy.config.http.connect_attempts_max_retries`_ so an error is returned to the client faster and also to reduce the load on the dead origin.
    The timeout interval `proxy.config.http.connect_attempts_timeout`_ in seconds is used with this setting.

+.. ts:cv:: CONFIG proxy.config.http.connect.dead.policy INT 2
+   :overridable:

+   Controls what origin server connection failures contribute to marking a server dead.
+When set to 2, any connection failure during the TCP and TLS handshakes will contribute to marking the server dead.
+When set to 1, only TCP handshake failures will contribute to marking a server dead.
+   When set to 0, no connection failures will be used towards marking a server dead.

 .. ts:cv:: CONFIG proxy.config.http.server_max_connections INT 0
    :reloadable: